 In 2015, Mark accepted the Governor’s Employer Award for his success in those efforts.
 You can watch a video of his acceptance speech for the award —demonstrating his passion for supported employment.

 Karen Satterberg, Member

-Karen has been the Community Relations Director for Wesley Homes Lea Hill in Auburn for over 7 years.
+Karen Satterberg has been the Community Relations Director for Wesley Homes Lea Hill in Auburn for 6 years.
 She comes to us with a background of being in the Financial markets for 26 years prior to that.
 Karen graduated from WSU in Hospitality Management and worked for Hyatt Hotels right out of school.
 Active in Auburn Rotary and being on their board, working on the Committee for Partners for Work program, is how she came to know about the wonderful work that Trillium is doing.
-Wesley has hired several Trillium clients; which both the management and residents are thrilled with.
-She also brings personal insight as she is a mother to a 22 year old Autistic young man.
+She also brings personal insight as she is a mother to a 20-year-old Autistic young man.